Privacy Policy

 Anonymous Information.
 We may also gather anonymous information, which may be used by us and be shared with third parties.
 This is information which does not personally identify you, but which may be helpful for marketing purposes or for improving the services we offer.
 Generally this information is collected through “traffic data” and may entail the use of “cookies,” “IP addresses,” or other numeric codes used to identify a computer.

 Cookies.
-We may employee cookies to recognize you and your access privileges on the Web site, as well as to track site usage.
+We may employ cookies to recognize you and your access privileges on the Web site, as well as to track site usage.
 Subscribers who do not accept cookies from the domain cannot access most areas of the Web site.
 If we use an advertising server developed by a third party, it may display ads on our site.
 Some of these ads may contain cookies that are set by third parties i.e., advertising agencies or advertising clients.
 We do not have access to these cookies or any information that they may contain.
 Acceptance of cookies from domains other than basilikosnomos.institute is optional.

 IP Addresses.
 We also log IP addresses for systems administration and troubleshooting purposes.
 Your IP address indicates the location of your computer on the Internet.
 We do not log IP addresses to track your session, nor do we link IP addresses to anything personally identifiable.